 His published research focuses on the organizing principles of social science and epistemological issues in sociological theory.
 Other core interests include conceptions of nature and the environment, classical sociological theory (with a special emphasis on the thought of Émile Durkheim and Max Weber), sociology of knowledge, modern culture, philosophy of the human sciences, and culture.

-Malczewski has taught at Harvard since 2009.
-In that time, he has received several teaching awards.
+Malczewski taught at Harvard from 2009-2017.
+In that time, he received several teaching awards.
 In 2013, he was awarded the Barrington Moore Prize for Excellence in Advising, and in 2015 he was awarded the Star Family Prize for Excellence in Advising (Harvard's highest award for advising).
-He is an affiliate of Dudley House.

 He received his Ph.D. in Sociology, Political Science, and Philosophy of Social Science from the University Professors Program at Boston University.
 He holds a Bachelor of Science from New York University and a Master of Public Policy with Honors from The University of Chicago.